Zoophish/planetset-docs/docs/instancing.md

 ![Normal Alignment](media/plant_instancer_normal_alignment.jpg)

 **Density**
-The overall surface density of the instances.
+The overall density factor of the instances (how many instances per unit area are created).
+You may need to adjust this value if the other factors increase or decrease the overall density.

 **Altitude Factor**
 How much influence altitude decay has on the density.

 **Exp Altitude**
-The height in which the density decays to 36.7% its original density.
+The height in which the density decays to 36.7% its original density (as part of an exponential fall off).

 ![Exp Altitude](media/plant_instancer_exp_altitude.jpg)

 **Gradient Factor**
 How much influence the surface steepness has on the density.
+Higher values will reduce the density on steeper slopes.

 ![Gradient Factor](media/plant_instancer_gradient_factor.jpg)